Nigeria

 Oil Exporter

 Nigeria is one of the largest economies on the African continent and Africa's biggest oil exporter.
-The overdependence on the petroleum industry, however, leaves the economy extremely vulnerable to volatilities in international energy markets.
+The dependence on the petroleum industry, however, leaves the economy extremely vulnerable to volatilities in international energy markets.

 Export Products